Heloma or corns

 - Wear socks with your shoes

-- Address any foot deformities or gait disturbances
+- Get treatment for any foot deformities or gait disturbances

 - Wear your plantar orthotics